kartikddoshi/loss_analysis/project.md

 - `ItemList`: Displays a list of items with their loss percentages
 - `ItemDetails`: Shows detailed information for a specific item
 - `DashboardTabs`: Manages different views of the analysis data
+- `InputCard`: Provides a user interface for data input and database operations

 ## New Features and Improvements
 - Color-coded item list based on loss percentage